MITLibraries/dome-reports/README.md

 SQLite3 does not support an ENUM datatype, but formats can suffice for now as a string of single-letter codes to designate the formats: a - ASCII text; c - CSV; h - HTML; m - Markdown; x - XlSX (Excel).
 For example:  'hx'.

+## Tests
+The tests/ subdirectory contains test data.

+The script test_data.sql is to be run directly by SQLite3 and loads initial community and collection entities as well as item counts for Jan to Apr of 2021.

+The .csv files are test data files used for simulating monthly loads and cover May to Dec of 2021.
+Note that the Dec files introduce a new collection.
+To run reports on this data, it is necessary to change the year to 2021 in the report's config.py file.

 ## Reports

 ###Report #1: CICTMS - Collection Item Count Monthly Time Series